Self-Guided Tours in Alsace

-Being located along the German border, the Alsace region has a very eventful history.
-It was torn between Germany and France many many times in history and while this is a French region, you can enjoy in Alsace a great taste of Germany: the architecture, the gastronomy, the traditions.
+Being located along the German border, the Alsace region has had a very eventful history.
+It was torn between Germany and France many many times in history.
+So while Alsace is a French region, you can get a real taste of Germany in Alsace through the architecture, the gastronomy, and the traditions.

-One great witness of this history is undoubtedly the castle of Haut-Koenigsbourg which stands on the top of the hills between Colmar and Strasbourg.
+One great witness of this history is undoubtedly Haut-Koenigsbourg castle, which stands on the top of the hills between Colmar and Strasbourg.
 There are lots of other medieval castle ruins in this area but Haut Koenigsbourg was rebuilt in the early 20th century by William the 2nd of Germany, so it is “complete”.

 Haut Koenigsbourg Castle - ©JL.Stadler - CDT Alsace